- Kimchi Omelette With Cheddar, Leeks and Gochugaru Recipe

 - roasted sesame seeds for garnish

-Crack eggs into a bowl and sprinkle with 1/2 tsp salt and gochugaru, and then whisk until eggs are uniform in color.
-Allow seasoned eggs to rest while you prep the other ingredients.
+Crack eggs into a bowl and sprinkle with 1/2 tsp salt and gochugaru, and then whisk.

 Heat pan over high heat and melt 1/2 tbsp butter.
 When the butter is frothy, add leeks and a pinch of salt, and then cook until soft and tender, stirring and adding 1/2 tbsp water (or white wine) as necessary.

 Heat seasoned cast iron or non-stick pan over medium-high heat and melt 2 tbsp butter.
-When the butter starts to brown, rewhisk the eggs quickly, and add the the pan.
-Immediately add cheese so that the cheese can crisp and melt while cooking.
+When the butter starts to brown, rewhisk the eggs quickly, and add to pan.
+Form omelette curds as eggs cook.
+Add cheese.

 When the omelette is almost set, spread cooked leeks over half the omelette (optional: top with more gochugaru), remove from heat, cover, and let set for 30 seconds to 1 minute until cooked to your liking.